 THAT is gaslighting.
 It is the most common and simple form of gaslighting, something that comes from a narcissistic impetus to make ourselves look better than we actually are at all times while keeping us distanced well beyond arm’s length from other human beings who may inquire.

 Is it evil?
 Nope — unless you consider lying to other people to self-promote or for personal gain.
-In this case, personal gain may have been as simple a thing as not wanting to add data to our brains that might be input by a yammering cashier.
+In this case, the personal gain may have been as simple a thing as not wanting to add data to our brains that might be input by a yammering cashier.

 If you are a person who is hoping to live an honest life… one who teaches their children not to lie (for instance)… understand that honesty — meaning brutal honesty — is seldom the best policy.
 But some deliberate kindness and re-framing of our conversational replies to other people can net huge human gains if humanity resists the simplest urge to tell white lies.